jamalrob/crystal-world/README.md

+# The Crystal World

-A blog application written in Crystal, without a framework, in line with the [Frameworkless movement](https://www.frameworklessmovement.org/).
-Main objectives are testing different patterns and architectures, and learning a new programming language that's as nice to read as Python or Ruby, but fast.
+A blog application written in Crystal without a framework, inspired by the [Frameworkless Manifesto](https://github.com/frameworkless-movement/manifesto).
+The main objectives here are testing different patterns and architectures, and learning a new programming language that's as nice to read as Python or Ruby, but _fast_.

+### Coming soon

+- HTMX active search
+- CRUD for articles using HTMX and API endpoints in Crystal